2017 Federal Holidays

 ** This holiday is designated as "Washington’s Birthday" in section 6103(a) of title 5 of the United States Code, which is the law that specifies holidays for Federal employees.
 Though other institutions such as state and local governments and private businesses may use other names, it is our policy to always refer to holidays by the names designated in the law.

-** December 25, 2016 (the legal public holiday for Christmas Day), falls on a Sunday.
-For most Federal employees, Monday, December 26, will be treated as a holiday for pay and leave purposes.
-(See section 3(a) of Executive order 11582, February 11, 1971.)
+*** November 11, 2017 (the legal public holiday for Veterans Day), falls on a Saturday.
+For most Federal employees, Friday, November 10, will be treated as a holiday for pay and leave purposes.
+(See 5 U.S.C.
+6103(b).)